gitali-kalita/Data-Analyst-Projects/README.md

 # Data-Analyst-Projects
-Analyzed a Netflix dataset using Python, Pandas, Matplotlib, and Seaborn.
-Explored trends in content type, genres, countries, and release years.
-Performed data cleaning, filtering, and visualizations to identify user preferences.
-Showcased skills in data analysis, storytelling, and insight generation.
+This repository contains a collection of beginner-friendly data analytics projects focused on exploring, cleaning, analyzing, and visualizing real-world datasets.
+Each project showcases the application of tools like Python, Pandas, Matplotlib, Seaborn, and Excel to draw insights and support decision-making.
+These projects demonstrate core skills in data handling, statistical analysis, and data storytelling essential for a data analyst role.